Government Medical College, Kannur

 Government Medical College Kannur, Pariyaram, or Pariyaram Medical College, was established in March 1993 at Pariyaram in Kannur district, Kerala state, India.
 It was the first medical college to be established under the cooperative sector in India and was then called Academy of Medical Sciences (ACME).

-This is now a major medical center in the malabar area, This serves Kannur district, Kasaragod district and parts of Kozhikode district & Wayanad district.
+This is now a major medical center in the Malabar area.
+This serves Kannur district, Kasaragod district and parts of Kozhikode district and Wayanad district.